rfitak/HouseWren_Transcriptome/snp-calling.md

 ## Step 2:  Additional SNP filtering
 This section passes all the variants through additional checks to identify a final set of robust SNPs to submit for Sequenom genotyping.
-A. Only keep biallelic SNPs with a heterozygous genotype
+1. Only retain biallelic SNPs with a heterozygous genotype that PASS the initial filter and have adequate depth of coverage
-B. ddfdsf
-C. dfdsf

-1. get flanking region for each SNP (min 80 bp, max 200 bp each side of SNP)
+2. Generate 200 bp of flanking sequence for each SNP
-  - remove SNPs with poor/too little flanking regions
+  - remove SNPs with <80 bp flanking sequence on either side
+  - these SNPs are poor candidates for Sequenom primer development
-2. blast to a reference bird genome.
+3. blast to a reference bird genome.
   - remove sny loci that cross splice junction
-3. remove any loci that overlap repeat masked region
+4. remove any loci that overlap repeat masked region
-4. remove any Super Transcripts (i.e. Genes) with a TPM count <1
+5. remove any Super Transcripts (i.e. Genes) with a TPM count <1

 ```bash
 # Get ONLY the SNPs (exclude MNPs, indels, etc) with PASS filter: